kore-ledger/site/content/en/docs/learn/contracts/introduction/_index.md

   * **Approval flag**: The contract must decide whether or not an event should be [approved](../../../getting-started/concepts/roles/_index.md/#approved).
 Again, this will depend entirely on the use case, being the responsibility of the programmer to establish when it is necessary.
 Thus, approval is set as an optional but also **conditional** phase.

 {{< alert type="warning" title="CAUTION" >}}Kore contracts work without any associated status.
 All the information they can work with is what they receive as input.
-This means that the value of variables is not retained between executions, marking an important difference with respect to smart contracts on other platforms, such as Ethereum. {{< /alert >}}
+This means that the value of variables is not retained between executions, marking an important difference with respect to contracts on other platforms, such as Ethereum. {{< /alert >}}

 ## Life cycle
 {{< imgproc cycle Fit "2000x600" >}}